 Testimonials of People Who Overcame Stage Fright Performance Anxiety

-Testimonials of People Who Overcame Stage Fright Performance Anxiety As a Result of Working With Me
+Testimonials & Reviews From People Who Overcame Stage Fright Performance Anxiety As a Result of Working With Me

-On Their Stage Fright, Self Confidence, Focus and Other Issues That Entertainers, Performers, Musicians, Comedians, Athletes and Sometimes Even "normal people" Need Help With.
+On Their Stage Fright, Self Confidence, Focus and Other Issues That Entertainers, Performers, Musicians, Comedians, Athletes and Sometimes Even "normal people" and Business People Need Help With.

 Most of them are stories about musicians and entertainers who I helped who had stage fright / performance anxiety.
 Some are non show business people.
 Either way, you should read them and then ask yourself how I might apply what I do to help YOU in YOUR own unique situation.
 I have intentionally left off names and any hints as to who these people are.

 My name is Chris Cady and I have been a Stage Hypnotist and hypnotherapist for many years now but between 2008 and 2011 I had an ongoing run in a performing arts center theater in Reno NV and at the Horizon Hotel Casino in S. Lake Tahoe.
 I also perform all over the planet for audiences of all sizes.

 During the time of my ongoing shows, ( and even now) many musicians and other entertainers and their crew came to see my show.
 Creative people are always interested in hypnosis so after every show they would want to, "hang out" and they would

 frequently ask about using hypnosis for themselves to work on some form of stage fright or performance anxiety or other issues that are idiosyncratic to entertainers, artists and to people who work in in show business who always have to “bring it” and be 100% at every show or recording session and who live and work in close proximity to each other for long periods of time (not necessarily by choice).
 I should mention that they also usually have all sorts of unhealthy habits or unusual beliefs about things.